-HUD's 2020 Continuum of Care Homeless Assistance Programs Housing Inventory Count Report indicates there are 2,993 permanent supportive housing beds throughout the Riverside County Continuum of Care.
+HUD's 2020 Continuum of Care Homeless Assistance Programs Housing Inventory Count Report (no 2021 data yet) indicates there are 2,993 permanent supportive housing beds throughout the Riverside County Continuum of Care.
 Most beds (1,028) are tied to the Veterans Affairs Supportive Housing (VASH) rental housing voucher program that is administered by the HARC.
-As of March 5, 2021, HARC reports 388 Jurupa Valley households currently receive rental assistance, including 20 Jurupa Valley veteran households receive rental assistance (45 veterans are on the rental assistance waitlist).
-HARC also reports that 504 self-reported homeless individuals with ties to Jurupa Valley are on the waitlist for federal rental assistance.
+As of March 1, 2022, HARC reports 340 Jurupa Valley households currently receive rental assistance, including 20 Jurupa Valley veteran households receive rental assistance (5 veterans are on the rental assistance waitlist).
+HARC also reports that 580 self-reported homeless individuals with ties to Jurupa Valley are on the waitlist for federal rental assistance.
 The City will continue to support HARC and its efforts to secure additional VASH vouchers, Shelter Plus Care vouchers, and rental assistance vouchers and certificates in an effort to address the needs of these homeless individuals and households.